jasonwoodard/rustbelt/docs/rust-belt-output-guide.md

   "tags": ["must-visit", "Antique"]
 }
 ```
 The solver expects a 38‑minute drive from the start location to the store and schedules a 30‑minute dwell.
+The `address` field is included because the store input provided one.
 The `score` reflects store quality; higher values make a stop more desirable when optimizing.

 ### Example: Savers (`SAVERSB`)